 Community Support Services

 Community Support Services is a program for individuals with mental illness who require long-term support to live independently in the community.
 The service is offered 5 hours per day, 5 days per week.
 Exact days, times, durations, service locations, and therapeutic activities depend upon the patient’s individual needs.

-Northwood operates three Crisis Stabilization Units to help adults with severe psychiatric symptoms and/or addictions avoid inpatient hospitalization.
+Northwood operates two Crisis Stabilization Units to help adults with severe psychiatric symptoms and/or addictions avoid inpatient hospitalization.
 While receiving crisis services an interdisciplinary team of mental health professionals, including psychiatrists, psychologists, counselors, nurses, and mental health technicians provide daily psychiatric review and psychological examination, as well as intensive group and individual therapy.
 Northwood’s professionals will then work with the patient to plan follow-up services and other aspects of discharge.

 Individual and Group Counseling